History of Shri Mahalakshmi Temple, Kolhapur

 Nearest Railway Station

-Kolhapur has also got Railway station and lots of trains are connected to this station.
+Kolhapur has also got a Railway station and lots of trains are connected to this station.
 You can check through www.irctc.co.in or https://indiarailinfo.com for train schedule.

 There are around 15 trains from Pune to Kolhapur for timings see above links.
 A city called Miraj is a major junction (50 km from Kolhapur) and some trains reach to this place so you need to check your destination properly before booking tickets.